foxwallet/hc.foxwallet.com/docs/101-fox-credit.md

 ## 4. Notes
 * **Fox Credit is not token and cannot be transferred.
 FoxWallet currently has no plans to issue tokens.**
 * Fox Credit may be cleared periodically, so please use any unused Fox Credit before the clearing time.
 We will notify you through announcements.
+* FoxWallet has the right to reclaim credits obtained illegally through cheating, etc.
 * Our points system is designed to reward and motivate users, allowing you to better utilize your points.
 If you have any questions or need further assistance, please feel free to contact our customer service team.
 * FoxWallet reserves all rights to interpret the Fox Credit.